 Nutty.
 Floral.
 Sweet.
 Earthy.
 Toasty.
 Grits might be a simple food, but its varied characteristics hint at a complexity not generally associated with the South's signature dish and a key ingredient in shrimp and grits.
 (Get Chef Frank Lee's famous SC recipe here.)

-Unicorn: Meet South Carolina's newest grits darling, produced by Greg Johnsman of Edisto Island's Geechie Boy Mill.
+Meet South Carolina's newest grits darling, produced by Greg Johnsman of Edisto Island's Marsh Hen Mill.
 Delightfully rosy, these grits are sweet, soft and pretty as a picture.
 They might look froufrou, but a bowl of Unicorn grits can admirably bear such substantial add-ons as collards and brisket.
 You can taste that dish and others at Millers All Day in Charleston, which Johnsman co-owns.

-Visit the websites of these South Carolina millers to order the grits of your dreams:
+Visit the websites of these South Carolina millers for info on purchasing the grits of your dreams: